 The new iPhone 12 Pro is such a brilliant smartphone with so much to offer.
 And for the first time, the iPhone 12 Pro has a slightly bigger 6.1-inch OLED display which offers a better user experience for those that opt for the device.

 iPhones are known for their camera prowess as well and that’s a really important thing to take note of and that’s also the case with the new device offering a triple rear camera setup.

-The first 12MP is a wide angle sensor that has a f/1.6 aperture, dual pixel PDAF as well as optical image stabilisation or OIS.
+The first 12MP is a wide-angle sensor that has an f/1.6 aperture, dual pixel PDAF as well as optical image stabilization or OIS.